utdata/rwd-mastery-assignments/billboard-hits/rubric-wb-detailed.md

 In our case the `date` field is not listed as a date and we'll need to fix that.
 In addition, `previous`, `peak` and `weeks` should all be numbers.
 We should note the **NA** value in `previous`, but they are OK in this case.
 It makes sense there is not a "previous" week when the these top records are the first Hot 100 chart.

-- Convert the `date` to a "timestamp" field.
-(I know it is really a date, but the field time can handle both the date and time, so they call it _timestamp_.)
-There are at least two ways do to this:
+The function we use to create our date depends on our original format.
+If we just have a year-month-day, then we **Convert to date**.
+If we also have time values, we have to use **Convert to timestamp** and consider the time zone, which we'll do later in the course.

+There are two ways to do this, either through the column dropdown or using **+ ADD STEP**.
+We'll use the column dropdown.

+- Roll your cursor over the **date** column name and a dropdown will appear.
+Choose **Convert to date**.
+This adds a step to our workflow.
-  - You can always add a new step with the **+ ADD STEP** button below the last step.
-In this case you would then choose the **Convert to timestamp** function and the select the column `date` to convert.
-Play with the **Input format** to get the date style that works for you.
-"AUTO" is probably fine in this instance.
-We do want to _Convert non-dates to null_ so we know when there are problems.
+- For the **Input text format** we tell Workbench what order to expect the date values, and Workbench will try to guess.
+Ours should be _YYYY-MM-DD_.
+We do want to check the _Convert non-dates to null_ so we know when there are problems.
-  - Another way to do the same this is to roll your cursor over the `date` column header until you see the dropdown menu for that column, then choose **Convert to timestamp** from the list.
-That will add the same kind of step as the first method.
+- The **Output date unit** is a conversion of sorts.
+We could pull out just the _year_ of our date if we wanted, or other values listed there.
+We want to keep **day** as our output unit.

 ![convert date](img/convert-date.gif)

+You could do the same thing using **+ ADD STEP** and filling out the options the same way.

 ### Fix other numbers